Bend, Oregon: Air

 The nearest commercial airport is Roberts Field (RDM) in Redmond, 18 mi north of Bend.
-Alaska Airlines, Avelo Airlines, Horizon Air and SkyWest Airlines (flying as Alaska Airlines, American Eagle, Delta Connection and United Express) provide direct service to Burbank, Seattle, Salt Lake City, Phoenix, Denver, Los Angeles, San Diego and San Francisco.
+Alaska Airlines, Avelo Airlines, Horizon Air and SkyWest Airlines (flying as Alaska Airlines, American Eagle, Delta Connection and United Express) provide direct service to Burbank, Seattle, Salt Lake City, Phoenix, Denver, Los Angeles, San Diego, Santa Rosa, and San Francisco.
 The U.S. Forest Service operates an air base and training center for firefighting.

 Bend Municipal Airport (KBDN) is located 5 mi northeast of the city and serves general aviation.
 Several significant general aviation companies are based at Bend Airport, including Precise Flight, which develops oxygen systems, speed brakes, landing lights and other modifications for general aviation aircraft, and Epic Aircraft.

 Bus

 The Bend Hawthorne Transit Center is a hub for the Cascades East Transit center with connections to intercity bus services including Pacific Crest Bus Lines, POINT Intercity Bus Service, the People Mover, and the Central Oregon Breeze.

 Bend was previously the only metropolitan area west of the Mississippi River without a public bus system.
 A measure that would have created a transit district was on the November 2004 ballot, but was defeated 53 to 41 percent.
 As of August 2006, however, funding was acquired and the B.A.T.
 (Bend Area Transit) bus service began on a limited basis.
 Buses have been running since September 27, 2006.

 During summer 2007, not a single bus purchased was in operation (though several were due to weak A/C systems) and litigation was underway.

 There are currently nine fixed bus routes offered by Cascades East Transit in Bend.
 The city is also started experimenting with a shared-ride van in 2019.
 The project was initially designed to find a replacement for a cancelled route that had limited riders.